 Riverlink and Buncombe County Recreation Services are the Town's primary partners driving the project toward completion.
 The target year for completion of the project is 2023.

 We refer you to Riverlink for updates on the project.

 Silver=Line Park is located just north of the Silver-Line Plastics manufacturing facility.
 Silver-Line Park has been made possible by a generous donation by the Silvers family of nearly 5 acres of formerly undeveloped land along the French Broad River.

 The intent is for Silver-Line Park to provide a wide variety of opportunities including access to the river for recreational purposes, a children’s playground, a segment of the French Broad River greenway, and a connection with the Craggy Mountain Rail Line.

-The Town is expanding the current Riverside Park southward by almost four acres.
-This renovation will mean a generous park expansion project with connections to The Whitewater Wave project, an overlook pavilion, a segment of the French Broad River greenway, and environmental restoration throughout the park and along the riverbank.
+The Town plans to expand the current Riverside Park southward by almost four acres.
+This renovation will mean a generous park expansion project with connections to The Wave project, an overlook pavilion, a segment of the French Broad River greenway, and environmental restoration in the park and along the riverbank.

 PARK MASTER PLAN (large file [19mb] - download time will depend on your connection speed)